 Vmin Minimum Meteorological visibility The minimum visibility should be based on the historic value of meteorological visibility at the site that is met or exceeded 90% of the time.
 This value is used to establish the minimum luminous intensities, required to ensure that the leading lights are usable as leading line signals at least 90% of the time.
 Typical values are in the range of Vmin=3⋯5 M=5556 ⋯9260 m.

 Vdsg Design Meteorological visibility The design visibility was originally conceived as the median value of meteorological visibility for the site.
 That is, the value met or exceeded 50% of the time.
-Design visibility is used to establish the recommended ratio of luminous intensity of the leading lights.
+Design visibility is used to establish the recommended ratio of luminous intensities of the front and the rear light.
 As a practical consideration, use of a fixed value Vdsg=10 M=18 520 m is recommended.

 Vmax Maximum Meteorological visibility The potential for glare produced by the lights is calculated with the maximum meteorological visibility.
 Typically Vmax=20 M=37 040 m is chosen.